Elwass/fpwebdev.github.io/README.md

-# Electra-Link (E-Voting System)
+# E-Voting System

+# Final Project Web Development Course

+# **Tim 6**
+- Elwas R Saebani
+- Nopri Anita
+- Lolyta Madesa
+- Elliza
+- Rendi Setiawan

-The **Electra-Link (E-Voting System)** is a secure and efficient online voting platform designed to manage voter IDs and candidates seamlessly.
+The **E-Voting System** is a secure and efficient online voting platform designed to manage voter IDs and candidates seamlessly.
 Built with **Laravel** and **Bootstrap**, this system provides an intuitive admin interface for managing voters, candidates, and election processes.

 ---